18F/development-guide/pages/code-review.md

 ### Opening a PR

-Once sure your code meets the checks above, open a Pull Request for your new feature or bugfix following CFPB's [PR Template](https://raw.githubusercontent.com/cfpb/front-end/master/pr-template.md).
+Once your code meets the checks above, open a Pull Request for your new feature of bugfix.Remember that the more information you provide to reviews, the more context they will have.
+This leads to faster reviews, and less back and forth between everyone.

+CFPB has published a nice [PR Template](https://raw.githubusercontent.com/cfpb/front-end/master/pr-template.md) which might make this easier.
 You can also create a [Bookmarklet based on this template](https://gist.github.com/cfarm/b9b638943a2eea52a3a8).
-Remember that the more information you provide to reviewers, the more context they will have.
-This leads to faster reviews, and less back and forth between everyone.

 ## Reviewing code